NagpalAayush/Startup_Project/README.md

 bun dev
 ```

+There are Some Dependencies which uses the --force to be installed as they are in experimental phase as of now. :)

+Used PPR that is Partial PreRendering which is mew in NextJS (used that for updating the number of views on the post integrated with Sanity.IO)

+Used ISR that is Incremental Static Rendering which uses Cached results if refreshed in very less span of time , so as to make the app fast

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.